JGCRI/ambrosia/README.md

 ![A simple plot of food demand for staples and non-staples for changing incomes and constant prices.](vignettes/example_3.png)

-# Summary of 11 parameters
+# Description of parameters

-Table describing all 11 parameters for the food demand model with values from the latest iteration.
+The 11 parameters are described in table below with values from the latest version of ambrosia.

 | Parameter name | Description                                  | Value |
 |----------------|----------------------------------------------|-------|